 It is almost four years since Solutions first reported on the Dynamic Trim Assistant from Finland-based Eniram.
 DTA is keeping ships on an even trim which has emerged as a particularly important driver in improving ship efficiency.

-Eniram will be exhibiting at Wärtsilä stand No. 407.
-Visit the stand to speak to our representatives, and get live demos on Eniram fuel saving & business analytics software.
+Eniram will be exhibiting at Wärtsilä stand No. 16-080.
+Visit the stand to speak to our representatives, and get live demos on Eniram fuel saving & business analytics software – ranging from optimizing onboard operations to hull & propeller performance management.
+Tuesday 4th of April 15:30-17:30 during Wärtsilä Happy Hour, Eniram will be introduced as the newest member of Wärtsilä.

 Reporting and data analysis are key tools in understanding and improving complex operating environments, where the overall effects of any individual action can be very difficult to identify without a proper toolset at hand.